-Eric Singer is a Partner in Bilzin Sumberg's Land Development & Government Relations Group.
+Eric Singer is a member of Bilzin Sumberg's P3 and Government Contracting team.
 Eric represents both public- and private-sector clients in the areas of government contracting and complex government transactions, including public-private partnerships (P3).
 Eric has negotiated development agreements for a wide variety of public assets and public-private developments, and has represented clients on some of Miami’s most transformative public-private projects.
 Eric also handles the full spectrum of public-contracting issues, from preparation of proposals through appeals of administrative bid protests.
 For example, as part of securing a $300-million Metrorail contract for an Italian company, he defended a bid-protest appeal to the Federal Transit Administration.

 I was a research fellow at NYU Law School, where I studied public-private partnerships and government contracting, both on a national and international level.
 Whenever I am presented with a challenge, I am able to attack the issue with a broad knowledge of how others have successfully dealt with the same issues in the past and in other jurisdictions.
 That kind of understanding allows me to quickly identify potential problems and solutions and safeguard my clients from future risks in P3 agreements.